lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/zephyr.rst

 Log into BeagleBone Green Gateway
 =================================

-These instructions assume an x86_64 computer runing Ubuntu 20.04.3 LTS, but any computer can be used to connect to your BeagleBone Green Gateway.
+These instructions assume an x86_64 computer running Ubuntu 20.04.3 LTS, but any computer can be used to connect to your BeagleBone Green Gateway.

 #.
 Log onto the Seeed BeagleBone® Green Gateway using :code:`ssh`.